Licensing Guides

 2. Types of Plumbing Licenses in Kentucky

-3. Steps to Get a Plumbing License in Kentucky
+3. Steps to Get a Plumbing Contractor License in Kentucky

-4. Benefits of Getting a Plumbing License in Kentucky
+4. Benefits of Getting a Plumbing Contractors License in Kentucky

-5. What Is the Mean Salary for a Plumber in Kentucky?
+5. What Is the Mean Wage for a Plumber in Kentucky?

-6. How Much Does It Cost to Get a Plumbing License in Kentucky?
+6. How Much Does It Cost to Get a Plumbing Contractor License in Kentucky?

 7. How to Get a Plumbing License in Kentucky

-8. How Long Does it Take to Get a Plumbing License in Kentucky?
+8. How Long Does it Take to Get a Plumbing Contractors License in Kentucky?

-12. Does My Kentucky Journeyman or Master Plumber License Work in Any Other State?
+12. Does My Kentucky Plumbing Contractors License Work in Any Other State?

-According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and Kentucky employs 4,740 of them.
-The national number is projected to grow 2 percent from 2021 to 2031 adding 9,100 of these skilled workers to the ranks.
-In Kentucky, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is more than twice that at 5% for Plumbers, Pipefitters, and Steamfitters.
+According to the U.S. Bureau of Labor Statistics, there are 455,940 plumbers nationwide, and Kentucky employs 5,500 of them.
+The national number is projected to grow 5% from 2024 to 2034, adding more than 43,300 plumbers to the ranks across the country.
+In Kentucky, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is lower, at 2% for plumbers, pipefitters, and steamfitters.

-Contractors are struggling to find skilled tradesmen like plumbers, electricians, and HVACR professionals.
-In fact, 60% of firms in the United States and in Kentucky had unfilled hourly craft positions, according to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey.
-So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.
+Contractors struggle to find skilled tradesmen like plumbers, electricians, and HVACR or mechanical professionals while the demand for them continues to grow.
+According to the Associated General Contractors of America, “Construction employment in Kentucky in July 2025 totaled 100,200, an increase of 6,000 (6.4%) from July 2024 and an increase of 18,900 or 23% from February 2020.”
+So, if you get the training you need, you should have a variety of jobs to choose from when you’re ready.

 » Want to grow your plumbing business?
 Click here to get a demo.